Pubic lice (Phthirus pubis) are tiny parasitic insects that?live on coarse human body hair, such as?pubic hair.

 Treating pubic lice

-You can treat pubic lice yourself at home by using a special type of lotion, cream or shampoo.
-Your doctor or pharmacist can advise you about which treatment to use and how to use it.
+Pubic lice?can be treated at home with insecticide cream, lotion or shampoo.
+Your GP or pharmacist?can advise you?about which treatment to use and how to use it.
 It's important to follow this advice.

-If the treatment doesn't work, you may need to use another type.
-This is because pubic lice can sometimes develop resistance to certain treatments.
-Your doctor or pharmacist can advise you on suitable alternatives.
+If the treatment doesn't work, you may need to use?another type.
+This is because?pubic lice can develop resistance to some treatments.
+Your GP or pharmacist will be able to advise you about suitable?alternatives.